Ray Shannon: Butterfly collecting

 As a young man, Shannon was an avid butterfly collector, and before his posting in the Solomon Islands in World War II he consulted with entomologists at the Plant Diseases Division of the DSIR, who supplied him with cyanide for killing insects.
 He converted large biscuit tins for butterfly storage by installing racks of card on which to pin his collections.
 On one occasion he observed a male birdwing butterfly from a sandbagged radar station 15 feet above ground.
 Shannon jumped off the embankment, net in hand, and caught the butterfly before hitting the ground.
 "The bruises were worth it," he later said.
 On the island of Malaita he observed one species, Mynes woodfordi, that congregated only in the tops of papaya trees, and constructed a special net with several bamboo pole extensions to capture one; the specimen many years later became the holotype of a new subspecies, which was named Mynes woodfordi shannoni in his honour.
 The butterflies Shannon collected were preserved in his storage tins, which were carried on boats and though surf from island to island throughout his military service.

 After the war, he continued collecting well into his 80s, making expeditions to many tropical countries including Peru, Indonesia, Malaysia, New Guinea, Japan, and Costa Rica.
 He eventually amassed 400 drawers of butterflies, approximately 13,000 specimens: possibly the largest private butterfly collection in New Zealand.
 Shannon was also an assiduous collector of reference books about Lepidoptera, and continued to purchase butterfly specimens from dealers after his declining health prevented further expeditions.
-On his death, his papers and butterfly collection were donated to Auckland Museum, and became the centerpiece for the 2018 exhibition The Secret World of Butterflies.
+On his death, his papers and butterfly collection were donated to Auckland Museum, and became the centrepiece for the 2018 exhibition The Secret World of Butterflies.